 A year of dealing with a different culture and constantly keeping your guard up will have a huge impact on trying to live a normal life.

-The constant dreams and never letting my guard down was absolutely stressful and almost took over my life.
+The constant dreams and never letting my guard down were stressful and almost took over my life.

-Being an infantryman doesn’t make things any easier either as the “tough guy” attitude is something that is hard to shake off.
+Being an infantryman doesn’t make things any easier either as the “tough guy” attitude is hard to shake off.

 Instead of being a good role model to my family, I think I was more of a problem.

-Things aren’t going to be better when you throw some alcohol in the mix either.
+Things aren’t going to be better when you throw some alcohol in the mix.

-More drinking and more irresponsibleness was apart of my life, up until I had my first son.
+More drinking and more irresponsible-ness were a part of my life up until I had my first son.

-Having a child kind of put my in my place.
+Having a child kind of put me in my place.

-It did remind me of the time when I ran into this kid named Ali that lived in this town in Baghdad that we used to patrol.
+It did remind me of the time when I ran into this kid named Ali who lived in this town in Baghdad that we used to patrol.

-All the guys knew how crazy I was about this kid that they helped me find him.
+All the guys knew how crazy I was about this kid and they helped me find him.

-This did lead to me having my first kid and the one thing that would change my life.
+This led to my having my first kid and the one thing that would change my life.